Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-The do-while-loop terminates when $Q_p$ is empty (line 13).
-All vertices $w \in V^*_p$ have their core numbers increased by $1$ and their $w.\degins$ is reset to $0$ (line 15); also, all $w$ are removed from $\od_{K}$ and inserted at the head of $\od_{K+1}$ to maintain the $k$-order by using the parallel OM data structure, where all $w.s$ are atomically increased by $1$ before and after this process (line 16).
-Before termination, we unlock all locked vertices $w$ (line 17).

-The \texttt{Forward}$(u)$ and \texttt{Backward}$(w)$ procedures in Algorithm \ref{alg:p-edgeinsert} are almost the same as their sequential version since all vertices in $V^+$ are locked.
-There are a few differences.
-In \texttt{Forward}$_p(u)$, for each $v$ in $u.\post$ whose core numbers equal to $K$, we add $v$ into the priority queue $Q_p$ (line 21); but $v.\degins$ is not maintained by adding $1$ since it will be calculated in line 9 when it is used.
-In the \texttt{Backward}$_p(w)$ procedure, $w$ is removed from $\od_{K}$ and appended after $\pre$ to maintain the $k$-order by using the parallel OM data structure, where $w.s$ are atomically increased by $1$ before and after this process (line 30).
+Procedures \texttt{Forward}$(u)$ and \texttt{Backward}$(w)$ are almost the same as their sequential version since all vertices in $V^+$ are locked.
+There are only several differences.
+In the \texttt{Forward}$_p(u)$ procedure, for each $v$ in $u.\post$ whose core number equals to $K$, we add $v$ in the priority queue $Q_p$ (line 21); but $v.\degins$ is not maintained by adding $1$ since it will be calculated in line 9 when using.
+In procedure \texttt{Backward}$_p(w)$, all vertices $w$ are removed from $\od_{K}$ and appended after $\pre$ to maintain the $k$-order by using the parallel OM data structure, where $w.s$ is atomically incremented by $1$ before and after this process (line 30).

 \iftrue

 \fi